kokorobeth/React-Doc/Section4_React_DeepDive.md

     </Fragment>
 ```

-or the simplest way is just or not mention the Fragment on import above, we just mention the <></> like below.
+or the simplest way is just not to mention the Fragment on import above, we just mention the <></> like below.
 And React still recognize this as a Fragment

 ```javascript
     <>